Peter Ryan (rugby, born 1971): Professional playing career

 In the weeks following Brisbane's inaugural premiership win Ryan travelled with the club to England, where he played from the interchange bench in the 1992 World Club Challenge against British champions Wigan, helping Brisbane become the first Australian club to win the match in Britain.
 A handy utility forward, the following season he was part of Brisbane's 1993 Winfield Cup triumph.

 During the 1994 NSWRL season, Ryan played from the interchange bench for defending premiers Brisbane when they hosted British champions Wigan for the 1994 World Club Challenge.
 Also during the 1994 season, Ryan was suspended for three matches after being found guilty of biting South Sydney player Jason Bell.

 In 1997 Ryan debuted for Queensland and was selected to play in all 3 matches of the Super League Tri-series.
 He was named Brisbane's player of the year in the 1997 premiership-winning season, Ryan's second title with the club.
-He played for Queensland in Games 1 and 3 of the 1009 State of Origin series.
+He played for Queensland in Games 1 and 3 of the 1998 State of Origin series.
 Only a suspension, which ruled him out of the 1998 NRL grand final, denied him the opportunity of winning a third premiership with the Broncos in 1998.

 At the end of 1999, Ryan left the Brisbane club to play rugby union with the ACT Brumbies.
 During 2001's pre-season, Wendell Sailor declared he was "leaning towards" switching codes from rugby league to rugby union following advice from former Broncos teammate Ryan.
-Ryan played for the brunbies in the 2001 Super 12 season's grand final.
-He was the first person in history to win grand finals in both the NRL and Super Rugby.
+Ryan played for the Brumbies in their 2001 Super 12 season's grand final win.
+In doing so, he became the first player in history to win grand finals in both the NRL and Super Rugby.
 He also played in the 2002 Super 12 season's grand final loss for the Brumbies.